joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

-# Technical Design: Code Quality Analysis Framework
+# Technical Design: JSRepoAnalysis

 ## 1. Introduction

-This document provides a detailed technical overview of the Code Quality Analysis Framework, a Python-based command-line tool designed for orchestrating in-depth code analysis via an external API.
+This document provides a detailed technical overview of the JSRepoAnalysis framework, a Python-based command-line tool designed for orchestrating in-depth code analysis via an external API.
 It is intended for engineers who need to understand, maintain, or extend the system, and it covers the system's architecture, data flow, and key technologies.

 ## 2. System Architecture

-The Code Quality Analyzer is a monolithic Python application that is designed to be run from the command line.
+JSRepoAnalysis is a monolithic Python application that is designed to be run from the command line.
 It is built with a modular architecture that offloads all heavy analysis to a dedicated external API.
 The system is composed of a main orchestrator, a set of core tools for file and git management, and a BigQuery repository for data persistence.

 ### High-Level Architecture